ibrahim-s/linkLibrary/readme.md

 # Link Library #

 Author: Ibrahim Hamadeh
-Download [Version 1.2][1]
+Download [Version 1.2.5][1]
-NVDA compatibility: 2018.3 and beyond
+NVDA compatibility: 2019.3 and beyond
-Python compatibility: Python2 and Python3

 This addon helps the user to arrange his links or bookmarks in library like way.
-From the main dialog of libraries, you can choose the library or category you like and press enter on it.
+From the main dialog of libraries, you can add, rename or remove any existing one
+Got already libraries, then choose the library or category you like and press enter on it.
 On the opened dialog, you will have all links in that category in a list and have access to source url an the about info of each llink if present.
 This addon does not come with a default or assigned gesture or shortcut to it
 You can as always add a gesture or change the existed one going to :